 4.2.2.8 Future Workshops and Symposia

-The WBMT has not committed to any future workshops.
+Due to the ongoing COVID-19 pandemic WBMT has not committed to any future workshops.
 There are preliminary discussions with representatives of Pakistan and Russia and formal inquiries from other sites can be received for consideration.